-- Place the patient in a correct position to maintain the airway. - Open pneumothorax: cover wound with an occlusive dressing, tape down three sides. - Tension pneumothorax: - \circ Lift one side of any occlusive dressing. - Flail chest: immobilize with a bulky dressing or towels taped to the chest. - For pregnant patient in arrest consider need for manual uterine displacement and perform chest compressions slightly higher on the sternum than normal.
+- Place the patient in a correct position to maintain the airway. - Open pneumothorax: cover wound with an occlusive dressing, tape down three sides. - Tension pneumothorax: - o Lift one side of any occlusive dressing. - Flail chest: stabilize immediately with a gloved hand, then immobilize with a bulky dressing or towels taped to the chest, apply positive pressure ventilation. - For pregnant patient in arrest consider need for manual uterine displacement and perform chest compressions slightly higher on the sternum than normal.